jmillerv/diceware_assets/README.md

 # diceware_assets
-JSON files for the most common diceware lists.
+JSON files for the most common English diceware lists.

 ## Further Reading
 More about diceware at the following [website](http://world.std.com/~reinhold/diceware.html)